 The permitted landfill area consists of approximately 335 acres and is located in the northeastern portion of the plant site as shown on FIGURE 2.
-The Landfill is designed to be developed through three phases, which only Phases 1 and 2 are currently permitted for development.
+The Landfill was designed to be developed in three phases, of which only Phases 1 and 2 are currently permitted.
 The current layout of the Landfill includes a total of 22 disposal cells and has a permitted waste capacity of approximately 13,000,000 cubic yards (cy).
-Waste Cells 1 through 15 have been constructed and Waste Cells 12, 13, 14, and 15 currently comprise the active disposal area of the Landfill having received CCR materials after October 19, 2015.
+Waste Cells 1 through 15 have been constructed and Waste Cells 12, 13, 14, and 15 comprise the active disposal area of the Landfill having received CCR materials after October 19, 2015.

-Construction of the disposal cells has followed the numerical sequence of the cell numbers with all design, construction, operation and maintenance in compliance with the requirements of APCEC Regulation 22.
-Cells 1 through 11 were constructed, operated and closed prior to the effective date of the CCR Rule and are not covered by the requirements of the Rule.
-Cells 12 through 15 are existing landfill CCR units and are operated in accordance with requirements of the CCR Rule.
+Construction of the disposal cells has followed the numerical sequence of the cell numbers with all design, construction, operation and maintenance in compliance with the requirements of APC&EC Rule 22.
+Waste Cells 1 through 11 were constructed, operated and closed prior to the effective date of the CCR Rule and are not covered by the requirements of the Rule.
+Waste Cells 12 through 15 are existing landfill CCR units and are operated in accordance with requirements of the CCR Rule.